AdobeDocs/experience-platform.en/help/query-service/best-practices/writing-queries.md

 ## Time zone computations in Query Service

 Query Service standardizes persisted data in Adobe Experience Platform using the UTC timestamp format.
-For more information on how to translate your time zone requirement to and from a UTC timestamp, please see the [Query Service timezone guide](./time-zone.md).
+For more information on how to translate your time zone requirement to and from a UTC timestamp, please see the [FAQ section on how to change the time zone to and from a UTC Timestamp](../troubleshooting-guide.md#How-do-I-change-the-time-zone-to-and-from-a-UTC-Timestamp?).

 ## Next steps